-To get from Stockholm, Sweden, to Helsinki, Finland, and back, travelers have few transportation options due to geography.
-Each transportation mode has pros and cons, so let's find out which is the best choice for your travel between these two cities.
+To get from Stockholm, Sweden, to Helsinki, Finland, and back, travelers have limited transportation options due to geography—the cities are separated by the Baltic Sea.
+Each travel method between the two cities has pros and cons, but in general, flying is the easiest and fastest option.

-Many direct flights between Stockholm and Helsinki are operated by Scandinavian Airlines (SAS) and Finnair.
-They're also usually the cheapest flights available between these two cities, starting at around $90 one way.
+Nonstop flights between Stockholm and Helsinki are operated by Scandinavian Airlines (SAS), Norwegian Air, and Finnair.

-The Viking Line offers cheaper cruise prices (from $61 one way) but uses older ships; Tallink Siljah Line cruises are more expensive (from $84 one way) but also offer more elegance.
-St. Peter Line is about $78 one way.
+The Viking Line offers cheaper cruise prices but uses older ships; Tallink Siljah Line cruises are more expensive but also offer more elegance.

-This is a rather cheap way to get from Stockholm to Helsinki or back, albeit not very fast.
-(You could also take a ferry from Stockholm to Åbo, Finland, which takes 10.5 hours, and make your way south to Helsinki from there by bus or car.)
+You can also take a ferry from Stockholm to Åbo, Finland, which takes 10.5 hours, and make your way south to Helsinki from there by bus or car.

 While taking the ferry is a leisurely and fun way to travel between Stockholm and Helsinki, it's not necessarily cheaper than flying, and it's certainly a lot slower.
 Many travelers who choose the ferry opt to do so for the experience.

 Though Helsinki and Stockholm are only about 250 miles apart as the crow flies, they're separated by water.
 You'd have to drive all the way around the Gulf of Bothnia in order to get between the two cities—it's roughly a 1,000-mile journey, and it'll take about 20 hours if you don't stop.
 It's only a few hours faster to take your car onto one of the ferries, but you'll be able to relax on board since you don't have to drive!